 An important characteristic of the website is that it supplies short-term and long-term reports.
-Short-term reports are associated with the eight individual specimens, for each of which there has been a specific deadline in the year 2023.
+Short-term reports are associated with the eight individual specimens, for each of which there has been a specific deadline in the year 2024.
 Three weeks after the respective deadline participants could request their reports and as such had eight times up-to-date information on their analytical performance.
-Although technically not required (the website can work without any delay time), a delay time of 21 days has been chosen to enable the scientific advisor to inspect the results and add his comment to the report.
-Contrary to the early short-term report is the annual long-term report.
-The annual report is based on the design-anchored connection between samples, which enables to report a range of analytical parameters (accuracy, precision, linearity, recovery and interlab dispersion) once an annual cycle has been completed.
-The annual report is discussed below.
+Although it is technically possible to produce reports immediately, there is a delay of 21 days to enable the scientific advisor to inspect the results and add comments to the report when appropriate.
+The annual long-term report is based on the design-anchored connection between samples, which enables a range of analytical parameters (accuracy, precision, linearity, recovery, and inter-lab dispersion) to be reported once the annual cycle has been completed.

 A second important characteristic of the website is the wide range in aggregation of results, which permits labs to make an individual choice for detailed and/or aggregated reports.
-The most detailed report, which can be requested from the website, is the "Analyte in Detail", which shows results of a specific analyte in a specific sample (56 such Analyte-in-Detail-reports can be requested in the year 2023 cycle).
-A more condensed report is the "Current Report" (Called "Cycle Review" on the website), which summarizes the performance of all analytes in a specific sample (8 such Current Reports can be requested in 2023).
-The highest degree of aggregation has the Annual Report, which summarizes the performance of all analytes of all 8 samples (1 such Annual-Report can be requested in 2023).
+The most detailed report, which can be requested from the website, is the "Analyte in Detail", which shows results of a specific analyte in a specific sample (56 such Analyte-in-Detail-reports can be requested in the year 2024 cycle).
+A more condensed report is the "Current Report" (Called "Cycle Review" on the website), which summarises the performance of all analytes in a specific sample (8 such Current Reports can be requested in 2024).
+The highest degree of aggregation has the Annual Report, which summarises the performance of all analytes of all 8 samples (1 such Annual-Report can be requested in 2024).
 Depending on their position in the laboratory, one can choose to have a glance at only the annual report (managers) or at all 56 detailed reports (technicians).

-4. Discussion of Results in the Annual Report 2023
+4. Discussion of Results in the Annual Report 2024

-In this part, the results as seen in the annual report 2023 will be discussed.
+In this part, the results as seen in the annual report 2024 will be discussed.
 Subsequently we will focus on accuracy, recovery, precision, linearity, interlab CV and cross-sectional relations.
 Please keep at hand your annual report from the Interactive Website when you read the "guided tour" below and keep in mind that we only discuss the results of "all labs": it is up to you to inspect and interpret the specific results of your laboratory.